 Lenda, an online mortgage lender, is working hard to simplify the mortgage application process, making it possible to get an approval in just hours rather than days.

-And with no origination fees, it has an appealing offer for first-time and repeat homebuyers alike.
+And with no origination fees, it has an appealing offer for first-time and repeats homebuyers alike.

 Who are Lenda mortgages designed for?